 And the COVID-19 pandemic accelerated certain migration trends, some cities saw fairly noticeable population jumps while others saw declines.
 These shifts can be identified across various metrics using foot traffic data.
 The migration tools on the Placer.ai platform provide a way to track migration trends to every state, city, or zip code and see where people are moving across the US.
 This information allows local leaders to identify if a region is gaining popularity or losing its population, and learn about associated demographic changes.
 Placer's free Migration Trends tool clearly visualizes how populations are shifting.
 Meanwhile, the Placer.ai Blog or Domestic Migration Trends white paper offers context on different migration patterns across the US.

 Local governments will prioritize attracting retailers to their region through incentives and grants, as a robust retail foundation fuels the local economy and creates jobs.
-Local shopping areas can meet the local community's needs by curating the right mix of retailers, which is crucial for boosting foot traffic and supporting local businesses.
+Local shopping areas can meet the surrounding community's needs by curating the right mix of retailers, which is crucial for boosting foot traffic and supporting local businesses.
 City planners can use mobile location data to discover business opportunities and serve an area better, as seen in the example of Atlanta’s office district.

 City officials can use location intelligence to identify the types of businesses that are likely to bring a wider range of visitors to these areas and use this information to promote their region to such businesses or plan strategic incentive programs.